Call 1-800-GOT-PESTS?

 Paper Wasps

-Paperwasps are long and skinny with dangly legs.
-They love building little paper-mache looking nests on window shutters, swing sets or up under eaves and soffits on houses.
-They’ll sting you if you’re close to their nest.
-And it will hurt.
-They eat other bugs and are aggressive when they feel threatened.
+Paper wasps are long and slender with dangling legs.
+They enjoy building their paper-like nests on window shutters, swing sets, or under the eaves of houses.
+If you get too close to their nest, they will sting, and trust me, it hurts.
+These wasps feed on other bugs and can become aggressive if they feel threatened.

 Paper_wasp_front_view_no_text